IkigaiLabsETH/ikigAI/README.md

 ## WTF is FT GPT 3.5 (scale)

 Fine-tuning for GPT-3.5 is a game-changer.
 Price is bit expensive though.
-It's 4x expensive than the base gpt3.5 model.Here are a few examples of applications that will benefit from this development:
+It's 4.20 times more expensive than the base gpt3.5 model.
+Here are a few examples of applications that will benefit from this development:

 - Content Creation:
 Tailored for our LiveTheLifeTV Gen Art, Photography & Travel Magazine.